 - The complaint should be sent in writing to email@example.com.

-- The journal’s editorial team will consider the complaint and will send an acknowledgement of receipt within 10 days of its receipt.
+- The journal’s editorial team will consider the complaint and will send an acknowledgment of receipt within 10 days of its receipt.

 - The complaint will be resolved within 30 days of its receipt.
 The decision will be recorded in writing and will be final.